-Every product recommended below has been tested and reviewed by me, and I test thousands of products every year–so they’ve earned their way onto this list.
+Every product recommended below has been tested and reviewed by me, your editor-in-chief, and I test thousands of products every year–so each product really had to earn their way onto this list.
 To read more about a specific shade or view swatches, make sure to use the drop downs and buttons below, as we’ve tried to make this guide comprehensive and easy to use!

 Sunrise is the perfect size–compact, travel-friendly, but there’s no shortage of actual product in each pan, so it’ll last long enough (maybe a lifetime!).
 It has a mix of warmer tones across yellow, copper, and plum and is designed to complement the brand’s larger Sunset palette.